 For events where more than 15 consents are due to be issued the event organiser is required to provide a means of waste removal from the event e.g. provide a skip for disposal of waste.
-If an agreed event fails to provide adequate waste disposal a deduction may be taken from your deposit to cover the costs.
+If an event fails to provide adequate waste disposal a deduction may be taken from your deposit.